An essential guide to intellectual property for modern companies

 This protection is powerful.
 It gives the patent holder exclusive rights to use, make, and sell their invention for a set period, usually 20 years.
 No one else can capitalize on that invention without the inventor’s permission during this time.

 Patents are more than just legal jargon; they’re the foundation of innovation.
-They give inventors the confidence to invest in research and development, knowing that their hard work won’t be easily copied.
+Patents give inventors the confidence to invest in research and development, knowing that others can’t easily copy their hard work.
 This leads to new technologies, medicines, and products that can have a lasting impact on society.

 Trademarks